Updated June 17, 2021.

 It is important that people who are sick get tested for COVID-19.
-People who are not sick, but were a close contact of someone with COVID-19 should get tested for COVID-19 about 7 days after they were in contact with a sick person.
+People who are not sick, but were a close contact of someone with COVID-19, should get tested for COVID-19 about 7 days after they were in contact with the sick person.
 Students, teachers, and staff should work with their health care provider to get tested.
 Public health can help with testing if a person does not have a health care provider.

-Testing everyone in a school (either before school starts or during school) is not recommended at this time.
-Physical distancing and wearing masks are more important ways to prevent COVID-19.
 A negative test means that the person did not have COVID-19 detected when they were tested.
 A negative test does not mean they are “safe” or “cleared” to be at school.

 Note: All sections are subject to change including this section.
 This section is subject to change due to further discussion with subject matter experts and local public health agencies.

-- Prevent respiratory disease:
+Prevent respiratory disease:

-- Recommend annual flu vaccine — consider hosting school vaccination clinics.
+Recommend annual flu vaccine — consider hosting school vaccination clinics.

-- Stay home when sick.
+Stay home when sick.

-- If symptoms are consistent with COVID-19, send the student/teachers/staff home to isolate.
+If symptoms are consistent with COVID-19, send the student/teachers/staff home to isolate.

-- Clean between each group of students.
+- Disinfect between each group of students.